HomePittsburgh: A Geek HistoryCaptain Kirk and Carnegie Mellon University

 Captain Kirk and Carnegie Mellon University

-William Shatner’s first encounter with Pittsburgh involved Dan Siewiorek of the Human-Computer Interaction Institute and Francine Gemperle of CMU’s Wearable Computing Group, part of the university’s Institute for Complex Engineered Systems (ICES).
-Remembering the tricorder of the original Star Trek and how “communicators” were shrunk down to the size of a Starfleet insignia in Next Generation, Shatner wanted to explore the potential for computers and cell phones to follow a similar miniaturized evolution, devices so small that they could become part of one’s ensemble and hardly noticed.
+The journey inevitably led them to the Steel City and Carnegie Mellon University, not once but on three separate occasions.
+During the first, Shatner met with Dan Siewiorek of the Human-Computer Interaction Institute and Francine Gemperle of CMU’s Wearable Computing Group, part of the university’s Institute for Complex Engineered Systems (ICES).
+Remembering the tricorder of the original Star Trek and how “communicators” had shrunk to the size of a Starfleet insignia by the time The Next Generationpremiered, Shatner wondered if computers and cell phones might someday be similarly miniaturized.

-As fate would have it, the ICES of Carnegie Mellon University was investigating the ability to fit modern technology onto the human body in ways that were accessible, comfortable and even stylish.
+As fate would have it, ICES was already investigating whether modern technology could fit onto the human body in ways that were accessible, comfortable, and even stylish.

 “Part of Star Trek’s popularity derives from its cool style, and therein lies a lesson,” Shatner writes in I’m Working on That.
 “Even if you can create wearables that are as comfortable as a bed of Tribbles and work better than Scotty’s warp engines, they had better look good, or forget it.
 Which is why I like the final phase of the work I saw at Carnegie Mellon’s ICES.
 They call it Streetware.
 The Streetware project took the whole concept of wearables, with all of its usability and human anatomy issues, and laid them out before a gaggle of Carnegie Mellon design students.
 Since CMU also happens to have produced some of the nation’s top industrial designers, applying the talents of design students to the problem of style seemed like a good match.”

-The robot creations of Hans Moravec at Carnegie Mellon University gave William Shatner less trouble than those encountered by his alter ego, and the Robotics Institute professor even offered his own timeframe for the future evolution of robotics.
-When asked, for instance, when Moravec believed an android like the one seen on Star Trek: The Next Generation would become reality, his answer was the mid twenty-first century.
+The robot creations of Hans Moravec at Carnegie Mellon University gave William Shatner less trouble than those encountered by his alter ego, and the robotics professor was more than happy to share his thoughts on the future, going so far as to suggest that an android like Data from Star Trek: The Next Generation could potentially become reality by the mid twenty-first century.

 “Really!”
-Shatner exclaims in response within the pages of I’m Working on That.
+Shatner exclaims within the pages of I’m Working on That.
 “Data by 2050.
 Not even Gene Roddenberry would have predicted that!
 In fact Data doesn’t show up until 2335.”

-According to Hans Moravec, however, technological progress is moving at an exponential rate and all the obstacles that currently stand in the way of a functioning robot with humanistic qualities will fade away within a short period of time.
+According to Moravec, technological progress is moving at an exponential rate.
+As a result, the obstacles that currently prevent the creation of a functioning robot with human-like qualities will fade away within a relatively short period of time.
 Shatner refers to it as the Tribble Effect, after the classic Star Trek episode “The Trouble with Tribbles” in which a small furry creature reproduces itself at such an alarming rate that the entire USS Enterprise is overrun with them in a matter of days.

 If Data is possible within the next few decades, what about another staple of Star Trek: The Next Generation – the Holodeck?
-For the answer to that question, William Shatner and Chip Walter visited Randy Pausch and Don Marinelli, co-directors of the Carnegie Mellon University Entertainment Technology Center.
+For that answer, William Shatner and Chip Walter paid a visit to Randy Pausch and Don Marinelli, co-directors of the Carnegie Mellon University Entertainment Technology Center.
+Upon entering the department’s virtual reality lab, Shatner was immediately outfitted with a helmet-like device filled with sensory displays and suddenly found himself transported back to the bridge of the Starship Enterprise from the original 1960s Star Trek.
+Although the imagery was three dimensional and realistic, however, the lack of additional Starfleet officers made it a rather solitary affair.

-The major problem is current day computer power capacities.
-As William Shatner turned his head with the virtual reality helmet fully in place, a computer program calculated the movements, re-drew the images he was seeing to reflect the new angle and perspective, and then fed those images to the visual device within the headpiece.
-Adding “virtual humans” that are meant to interact adds complexities to the programming that take longer to re-configure.
+The major problem is the processing power of current day computers.
+Every time Shatner turned his head with the virtual reality helmet fully in place, a computer program calculated the movements, redrew the images he was seeing to reflect the new angle and perspective, and then fed those images to the visual device within the headpiece.
+Adding “virtual humans” that are meant to interact adds complexities to the programming that take longer to reconfigure.

-By his own admission, William Shatner is not a “tech guy,” one of the reasons he asked Pittsburgher Chip Walter to co-author I’m Working on That: A Trek From Science Fiction to Science Fact with him.
-The numerous stories within the pages of the finished book, however, demonstrate that not only are modern day scientists and engineers influenced by the adventures of Captain James T. Kirk and his crew, but the technology of the present and future is as well.
+By his own admission, William Shatner is not a “tech guy,” one of the reasons he asked Pittsburgher Chip Walter to co-author I’m Working on That: A Trek From Science Fiction to Science Fact.
+The numerous stories within the pages of the finished book, however, demonstrate that not only are modern day scientists and engineers influenced by the adventures of Captain James T. Kirk and his crew, the same holds true for the technologies of the present and future as well.

-With the work currently underway at Carnegie Mellon University – and other cutting-edge facilities around the nation – the world envisioned by Gene Roddenberry may indeed become reality sooner than anyone expected.
+With the work currently underway at Carnegie Mellon University – and other cutting-edge facilities across the country – the world envisioned by Gene Roddenberry may become reality sooner than anyone expected.

 Anthony Letizia